oddstream/csol/_csol.md

 Any card or cards can be dragged anywhere, anytime.
 If the move breaks the rules, csol puts the cards back.
 Implies no need for card shaking.

 Some behaviour is baked into each pyle subtype (eg cells only hold one card, foundations can only accept one card at a time, accept rules (which are set from Lua), Stock and Waste behaviour), everything else is configured by *variant.lua*.

+To name a procedure, use a strong verb followed by an object, *eg* PeekCard, MoveCard.

 ## Makefile